Ultracoherent self-assembled diamond nanomechanics reveals superfluid dynamics: Contributions

 \section{Contributions}

-G.H. conceived the idea for the project.
-G.H. performed the theoretical modeling, device design and analyzed the data.
-G.H., S.W.D. fabricated the devices.
-G.H., C.J. and S.W.D contributed to experimental setup and sample measurement.
-M.L., G.H supervised the project.
-All authors contributed to the writing of the manuscript.
+G.H. conceived the idea for the project and designed the devices.
+G.H., C.J. analyzed the data.
+G.H., S.W.D.
+C.Z. fabricated the devices.
+G.H., C.J., S.W.D., C.Z., A.M.D., N.S., and T.E. contributed to the experimental setup and sample measurement.
+S.D.J. and R.K.D. performed the DFT simulation.
+G.H., C.J., B.I.H., and E.H. performed the theoretical modeling.
+M.L., G.H. supervised the project.
+All authors contributed to the discussion and writing of the manuscript.

 \appendixpage

 \counterwithin{figure}{section}